-• n a preponderance of the the defendant employer evidence that the plaintiff was ?
-Yes No - the remaining questions.
-Sign and date Question No. 1 is "yes," proceed to a preponderance of the in the Court's instruction evidence that such discharge was ns)?
-Yes No - the remaining questions.
-Sign and date Question No. 2 is "yes," proceed to • evidence that the defendant union stiff as one of its members?
-Yes No - the remaining questions.
-Sign and date Question No. 3 is "yes," proceed to damages from th e above actions evidence that the plaintiff suffered bloyer] [both the union and the [Proceed to Quest of both the union • • aintiff suffered damages from the actions the defendants, \$ evidence that the plaintiff's damages to the defendant employer, and

-DATED: PRESIDING JUROR
+1. • m a preponderance of the evidence that the plaintiff was a employment by the defendant employer?
+Yes No orm and notify the not answer the remaining questions.
+Sign and date answer to Question No. 1 is "yes," proceed to 2.
+Do you find from a preponderance of the evidence that such discharge was without "just cause" (as defined in the Court's instructions)?
+Yes No orm and notify the not answer the remaining questions.
+Sign and date answer to Question No. 2 is "yes," proceed to 3.
+3. Do you find from a preponderance of the evidence that the defendant union breached its duty of fair representation owed to the plaintiff as one of its members?
+Yes No • orm and notify the not answer the remaining questions.
+Sign and date answer to Question No. 3 is "yes," proceed to 4.
+Do you find from a preponderance of the evidence that the plaintiff suffered damages from the above actions of [[the union] [the employer] [both the union and the employer]] in the amount of \$?
+Question No. 5 onl nion and the emplo • • that the plaintiff suffered damages from the action 5.
+Do you find from a preponderance of the evidence that the plaintiff's damages should be apportioned between the defendants, \$ to the defendar employer, and \$ to the defendant union?
+DATED: P PRESIDING JUROR